altwajre/java/00-clean-architecture/03-design-principles/05-dependency-inversion-principle/README.md

 When you override the concrete functions, you do not eliminate those dependencies.
 To manage those dependencies, you should make the function abstract and create multiple implementations.

+## Factories

+Factories acts dependency injection to create an object.

+To comply with rules, the creation of volatile concrete object requires special handling.

 ## References

 - youtube